Kexplx/msg-audit-tool/README.md

 ## Frontend

 The frontend is built with Angular.
-To set it up locally for development and test do the following steps:
+To set it up locally for development and testing do the following:

 1. Install [node.js](https://nodejs.org/en/).
-2. Install Angular with node.js: `npm install -g @angular/cli`
+2. Install the Angular CLI with npm: `npm install -g @angular/cli`
 3. Clone this repository.
-4. To start the application use `ng serve`.
+4. To start the application, run `ng serve` inside the cloned repo.
 The application can be accessed at [http://localhost:4200](http://localhost:4200).

 We use VS Code for development.
 To apply our coding guidelines use the following plugins:
 - Angular Language Service